ScratchAddons/website-v2/content/docs/getting-started/installing.md

 The extension should install and automatically reload when changes are made, otherwise close the Firefox app and re-run the command.

-#### Inspecting the extension
+#### Inspecting

+Desktop Firefox can inspect extensions and active tabs on the Android device over USB.

 1. On desktop Firefox type `about:debugging` into the address bar.
 1. Click "Enable USB Devices".
 1. Click connect on the device in the sidebar.
+If none appear, restart desktop Firefox.
 1. Click on the device again.